List of Tiny Toon Adventures characters

 The Tiny Toon Adventures animated television series features an extensive cast of characters.
 The show's central characters are mostly various forms of anthropomorphic animals, based on Looney Tunes characters from earlier films and shows.
-In the series, the characters attend a school called Acme Looniversity, set in the cartoon community of Acme Acres.
+In the series, the characters attend a high school called Acme Looniversity, set in the cartoon community of Acme Acres.

+This page lists the characters from Tiny Toon Adventures and its reboot Tiny Toons Looniversity.

 Main characters

 Buster Bunny

-Buster Bunny (voiced by Charlie Adler and later John Kassir in the original) is a main character of the show.
-Buster is a young, blue-and-white male 14-year-old bunny rabbit with a red shirt and white gloves, and is Babs's best friend.
+Buster Bunny (voiced by Charlie Adler in 1990–1992 of the original series and the cancelled 2002 video game, John Kassir in 1992–1999 of the original series, Eric Bauza in Tiny Toons Looniversity) is the leading main character of the show.
+Buster is a young blue-and-white male bunny rabbit with a red shirt (red hoodie in the reboot) and white gloves, and is Babs's best friend.
 In the last episode, It's a Wonderful Tiny Toon Christmas Special, Babs states that Buster is her boyfriend.
 Bugs Bunny is Buster's mentor.
 Adler voiced Buster in the cancelled video game Tiny Toon Adventures: Defenders of the Universe.
 Buster is based on the Chuck Jones version of Bugs Bunny.

+In the Looniversity reboot, Buster is Babs's twin brother.
+Given the many different aspects of their personality traits, "Adventures" Buster and "Looniversity" Buster are practically two different characters.
+In "Extra, So Extra", his middle name is "Filmore."